hashicorp/nomad/website/source/docs/operating-a-job/update-strategies.html.md

 }
 ```

-We can use the [`nomad plan` command](/docs/commands/plan.html) while updating
+We can use the "nomad plan" command while updating jobs to ensure the scheduler
-jobs to ensure the scheduler will do as we expect.
-In this example, we have 3
+will do as we expect.
+In this example, we have 3 web server instances that we
-web server instances that we want to update their version.
-After the job file
-was modified we can run `plan`:
+want to update their version.
+After the job file was modified we can run `plan`:

 ```text
 $ nomad plan my-web.nomad